 We do prefer to see you in person — there is nothing like sitting down together face to face.
 But it is our experience that online therapy can be just as effective as in-person therapy, depending on the severity and nature of the symptoms.
 The clinician will conduct an in-depth and detailed assessments for each client to determine if online therapy is the right choice for a given person.
 Options are in-person, online, or a combination of both.
 The clinician is also able to discuss the pros and cons of each approach.

 Not at all!
-Most clients find that the application we use (Vsee) is very easy to use and manage.
+Most clients find that the applications we use (Vsee and Zoom) are very easy to use and manage.
 They also note that their conversation feels natural and comfortable, as if they were attending an in-person psychotherapy session.

 Anyone with a computer and who is willing to make an effort may be able to benefit from online treatment.
 You will need to ensure that you have a space for therapy that is quiet and distraction free; therefore people living in dorms with several roommates may not be the best candidates.
 Depending on the severity of your condition and distance from our clinic, we may also need to coordinate care with a provider near you.